 Use these small business marketing ideas to grow your store

-These free and unique marketing ideas demonstrate that there’s more to promoting your small business than just investing in Facebook ads.
+These unique marketing ideas demonstrate that there’s more to promoting your small business than just investing in Facebook ads.
 The key is to test different ideas and get creative.
 Attend local events, start a podcast, partner with other local businesses, or run video marketing campaigns on social media.

 Read more